th2zz/thumbnailapp/README.md

                                             1. download image from url [This is the only part that write to disk]
                                             2. compute sha256 of the image
-                                            3. if there is a document with the same hash, create an new entry in mongo tasks collection mark as complete and return to avoid recomputation
+                                            3. if there is a document with the same hash, create a new entry in mongo tasks collection mark as complete and return to avoid recomputation
                                             4. if this is a brand new image, resize it and store {"sha256hex": <sha256>, "base64_thumbnail":